Fowlerpro/Game-10003-a2-jayce/README.md

 # Game-10003-a2-jayce
-Spacebar is to shoot the cannon
+Spacebar is to shoot the cannon, on a cooldown so you can only shoot once the bullet reachs the end of the screen

 plan overview,
 dustclouds replaced with dust particles or incoming bullets